cerner/terra-ui/GOVERNANCE.md

 ### Committers

 The committers are individuals who have demonstrated an active role in the terra community and commit to the project regularly.
-They are given access to create branches within Terra projects and merge branches to master after checks and reviews have completed.
-They do not have access to push directly to master.
+They are given access to create branches within Terra projects and merge branches to main after checks and reviews have completed.
+They do not have access to push directly to main.
 Committers may be removed after long periods of inactivity.

 ### Contributors